KasperskyLab/klara/install/README.md

 ## Filesystem optimisation

 Running Klara (or Yara) on a fast enough machine is very important for stability and getting back results fast enough.
-Pleas check some tips and tricks for [filesystem optimisations](features_fs_optimisations.md)
+Please check some tips and tricks for [filesystem optimisations](features_fs_optimisations.md)

 ## Repository control